ryan-evans752699/angi-takehome/README.md

 - Install the CRDs into the cluster: `make install`
 - Run the operator locally: `make run`
 - Create a CR in the cluster:
-    - One is defined in `config/sample`: `kubectl apply -k config/samples/`
+    - One is defined in `config/samples`: `kubectl apply -k config/samples/`
-- Once applying the CR in the cluster, observe the `PodInfo` and `Redis` resources created in the clsuter
+- Once applying the CR in the cluster, observe the `PodInfo` and `Redis` resources created in the cluster
 - Modify the CR in the cluster: `kubectl edit PodInfo <CR_NAME>`
 - Observe the deployment for `PodInfo` roll the pods and roll out the changes